 During the first part of the project, Matt walked 4500km along pre-determined routes to observe and record sightings of both species.
 Matt enlisted the help of volunteers for the expanded project and so far, they have walked a further 2000km.

 In addition to monitoring population changes, we fit Buzzards and Red Kites that have been rehabilitated at our National Bird of Prey Hospital with radio transmitters so we can monitor their post-release movements and behaviour.
 This allows us to gain a better understanding of post-rehabilitation survival rates of these species, and understand habitat use.

 Initial analyses indicate that the population of Red Kites in the study area more than doubled during the survey period.
 This can be attributed, in part, to the success of the Red Kite Reintroduction Programme in which the Trust played an important role.
 Buzzards also showed an increase; however, in recent years, the rate of increase of both species appears to have slowed.
 The graph below illustrates the changes in Buzzard numbers in spring (blue) and autumn (red) from 2011 to 2016.
+Find out more about our Buzzard research.
 Whilst the increase of these beautiful birds in our British countryside is good news, these results highlight that they are still having a difficult time.